Uwem Akpan: Career

 In 2008, Akpan published a collection of short stories entitled Say You're One of Them.
 Each of the stories featured a child and was set in a different African country.
 The five short stories and novellas give voice to African children growing up in five different nations, in the face of incredible adversity.

 The book was ranked as one of the Best of the Year by The Wall Street Journal (WSJ), People magazine, and other media.
 The New York Times selected it as the Editor's Choice, and Entertainment Weekly listed it as No. 27 in their "Best of the Decade".
 It won numerous awards and was nominated for others, as noted in the "Awards" section below.
 It was a No. 1 bestseller on the lists of both The New York Times and WSJ.

 In 2009, Oprah Winfrey selected Akpan's work as her 63rd book club choice.
 Oprah said that Say You're One of Them "left [her] stunned and profoundly moved."

 The success of his book enabled Akpan to have numerous writing fellowships in the United States.
-Between 2010 and 2017, he was a Fellow at the Black Mountain Institute (University of Nevada, Las Vegas); Institute for the Humanities (University of Michigan, Ann Arbor); Yaddo (Saratoga Springs, New York); the Cullman Center of New York Public Library (NYC, New York); and the Hank Center for Catholic Heritage (Loyola University Chicago, 2017).
+Between 2010 and 2017, he was a Fellow at the Black Mountain Institute (University of Nevada, Las Vegas); Institute for the Humanities (University of Michigan, Ann Arbor); Yaddo (Saratoga Springs, New York); the Cullman Center of New York Public Library (NYC, New York); and the Hank Center for Catholic Intellectual Heritage (Loyola University Chicago, 2017).

-In 2015, Akpan left the Catholic priesthood to focus more time on his writing.

-Akpan now teaches in the University of Florida's writing program, and lives in Gainesville, Florida.
+Akpan now teaches in the University of Florida's writing program.
 He published his second book, the debut novel New York, My Village (2021), with W. W. Norton.